SXNG2008/Metro_Management_Systems/Metro_Management_System_Project_Statement.md

 ### 3.1 Passengers

 Passengers are the primary users of the system.
-They can perform the following operations:
+Theycan perform the following operations:

 - Register a new account
 - Log in to the system